Chantix vs NRT: Which Works Better?

 The Insurance Wrinkle

-Here’s something important: under the Affordable Care Act, most insurance plans are required to cover FDA-approved tobacco cessation treatments.
-This includes varenicline, bupropion, AND prescription NRT.
+Under the Affordable Care Act, most insurance plans are required to cover FDA-approved tobacco cessation treatments.
+This includes varenicline, bupropion, and prescription NRT.
 Some plans also cover OTC NRT with a prescription.

 In practice, coverage varies wildly.
 Call your insurance company before assuming anything.
 Ask specifically: “What smoking cessation medications and treatments do you cover, and what’s my out-of-pocket cost?”